echolang/docs/reference/attributes.md

 echo double(21);        // 42
 ```

-Thirteen names in total: six you can write on a declaration, seven that only mean something in a
+Fifteen names in total: seven on a declaration (four of yours, three for the library), eight that only
-`module.eco` manifest.
-The four conditional directives look like attributes and are not on that list at all,
+mean something in a `module.eco` manifest.
+The four conditional directives look like attributes and are
-for a reason worth a section of its own.
+not on that list at all, for a reason worth a section of its own.

 ## The value grammar